TL;DR

 API Access

-Full REST API available for creating, managing, and deleting aliases programmatically.
+Full REST API available for creating, managing and deleting aliases programmatically.
 Useful for developers building privacy-focused applications or automating alias management across teams.

 Verdict